RubyRubenstahl/artikcloud-ProxyHub/README.md

  6. Once you have added proxy plugins for your physical devices, you can log off from the hub in your browser. **You must keep the server running**.
 The devices will continue to communicate with ARTIK cloud services via their plugins on the hub.

 ## Develop a new proxy plugin

-You can create and add new proxy plugins to the Proxy Hub.
-Using the hub, you can add physical devices that correspond to the virtual devices in ARTIK cloud services, and physical devices will be able to communicate to ARTIK cloud services via the plugins on the hub.

-To create a new proxy plugin, add its folder to the `/proxies` folder.
-Proxies with a folder starting with ‘_’ are not loaded.
-The `_template` folder contains an example of what you need to do to create a proxy.

 Refer to the instructions [in the documentation article](https://developer.artik.cloud/documentation/proxy-hub.html#develop-a-new-proxy-plugin) to learn more.